p3ter-dev/p3ter-dev/README.md

 ## 💫 About Me

 Hello!
 I'm **Peter Kinfe**, a passionate Software Engineer based in Ethiopia, learning in Addis Ababa University(AAiT).
-I love building innovative solutions, and learning new technologies.
+I love learning new technologies.

 ---